Saint Clare, Virgin – Readings

 After this, Jesus then told his disciples how difficult it was for rich people to be part of God’s Kingdom, a Kingdom of truth, of love, of justice, of compassion, of sharing.
 Their very possessions in a world where there were so many in need was a negation of everything that Jesus, stood for.
 The disciples were quite shocked on hearing this because, in their book, wealth was something to be sought after and was indeed a sign of God’s blessing.

-It is at this point that our reading begins.
+It is at this point that today’s reading begins.
 Peter, beginning to see the light, says to Jesus:

-We have given up everything and followed you.
-What will there be for us?
+Look, we have left everything and followed you.
+What then will we have?

 In other words, we have given away all hope of ever being materially rich.
 Is there anything else for us to look forward to?

-Everyone who has given up houses or brothers or sisters or father or mother or children or lands for the sake of my Name will receive a hundred times more, and will inherit eternal life.
+…everyone who has left houses or brothers or sisters or father or mother or wife or children or fields for my name’s sake will receive a hundredfold and will inherit eternal life.

 The First Reading, taken from the Letter to the Philippians, complements the teaching of the Gospel.
 Paul says that to have Christ and his Vision is to have everything:

-I consider everything as loss because of the supreme good of knowing Christ Jesus my Lord.
+I regard everything as loss because of the surpassing value of knowing Christ Jesus my Lord.

 And he continues:

-For his sake I have accepted the loss of all things and I consider them as so much garbage, that I may gain Christ
+For his sake I have suffered the loss of all things, and I regard them as rubbish, in order that I may gain Christ…

 To have Christ, to be in Christ, to be with Christ, that is supreme wealth.